 Adapt your processes to remote work and document them

+The first step to increasing remote work productivity is to understand how you’re going to work.
 This is time consuming and an initial overhead but it will streamline inefficient processes that you’ve probably lived with for decades, reduce the dependence on individuals, bring new staff up to speed faster and facilitate continuous improvement in how you work.
 There are a number of ways of achieving this, but I’d recommend looking at using Lean Six-sigma as a means of both documenting and optimising processes.

 Change the way you communicate

 The least productive feature of office working is the meeting culture.
 As I once saw scribbled on a white board in a meeting room ‘Why work when you can go to a meeting’.
 If you really want to destroy your remote work productivity then do what many companies have and transfer this culture into people’s homes.
 Remote work offers the unfortunate opportunity to run back-to-back meetings all day with no time wasted walking between meeting rooms.
 By the end of the day your head throbs, your ears are hot from hours of wearing a headset and your brain has gone to mush.
 I can’t stress this enough….this culture is bad and needs to stop.
 If you want to develop successful remote work then remote workers need to make more use of asynchronous communication – text and video messaging – to get to the point where shorter, less frequent meetings are used to resolve the big issues and make final agreements.

 If you’re brave enough to take a completely different approach then take a look at Meetter who have gone back to first principles and devised a totally different approach to meetings.
 Meetter really works, increases productivity and saves wasted time – we love it – take a look and try it out.